seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 ## Dataset Details

 In this project sample, we are going to use [Step-Video-T2V-Eval](https://huggingface.co/datasets/stepfun-ai/Step-Video-T2V-Eval) Hugging Face dataset which has **128 videos**.
 Step-Video-T2V Eval benchmark features 128 prompts.
-This benchmark is designed to evaluate the quality of generated videos across 11 distinct categories:\
+This benchmark is designed to evaluate the quality of generated videos across 11 distinct categories.
-Sports, Food, Scenery, Animals, Festivals, Combination Concepts, Surreal, People, 3D Animation, Cinematography, and Style.\
+They are Sports, Food, Scenery, Animals, Festivals, Combination Concepts, Surreal, People, 3D Animation, Cinematography, and Style.

 Please find the some of the keywords below used in the prompts.